kptdev/kpt/docs/ROADMAP.md

 ### 5. Updated documentation

-Documentation was a major area of investment, including the [kpt Book].
+Documentation was a major area of investment, including the [The Kpt Book].
 The book is a methodical way to introduce some unique kpt concepts like in place editing and hydration.
 It's meant to be a hands on guide where the user configures and deploys wordpress and nginx while learning about the kpt